 On your new device, open Google Drive and find the files you want to install in your new phone.

-This particular method is also a good way to back up and restore apps that may get removed from the Google Play for whatever reason.
+This particular method is also a good way to back up and restore apps that may get removed from Google Play for whatever reason.
 The famed Flappy Bird is a good example.